georgeey123/316-final-semester-project/README.md

 ## Data Collection and Preprocessing

-1. Download the dataset from Kaggle https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification and place it in the `root` directory.
+1. Use the dataset in the root directory
 2. Specify the path to the dataset in the code
 3. Run the code